cocos-creator/docs-3d-deprecated/en/editor/publish/publish-alipay-mini-game.md

 **Alipay Mini Game** is similar to **WeChat Mini Game**.
 There are restrictions on the package size.
 Assets more than **4MB** must be downloaded via a network request.

 It is recommended to only save script files in the mini-game packages, while other assets are uploaded to the remote server, and downloaded from the remote server as needed.
-The download, cache, and version management of remote assets, **Cocos Creator 3D** has already done it for you.
+The download, cache, and version management of remote assets, **Cocos Creator** has already done it for you.
 The specific implementation logic is similar to the **WeChat Mini Game**.
 Please refer to the [Resource Management for WeChat Mini Game Environment](./publish-wechatgame.md) documentation for details.

 Specifically, developers need to: